sociallyassistiverobotics/sar_social_stories/README.md

 more.

-### Demo Version
+### Demo version

 To run the demo version of the game, run without arguments (the argument defaults indicate the demo game should be loaded), enter `-1` as the session number, and/or enter `DEMO` as the participant string.

-The demo game uses the config file `ss_config.demo.json` and game scripts located in the `game_scripts/` directory.
+The demo game uses the config file `ss_config.demo.json`, game scripts located in the `game_scripts/` directory, and the database file `src/socialstories.db`.

 ### Graphics

 The game, including the demo version, requires a set of graphics to be added to the Opal device that is paired with this node.
-The full set of graphics required for the game is available on request from students in the Personal Robots Group.
+Due to licensing, the full set of graphics required for the game is available on request from students in the Personal Robots Group.
 Please email students in the group to inquire.

 ## ROS messages